pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/supported-operations.md

 ### Delete an S3 Bucket

-You can delete an S3 bucket in Pachyderm from the AWS CLI or MinIO client by running the following command:
+You can delete an empty S3 bucket in Pachyderm by running a corresponding command for your S3 client.
+The bucket must be empty and have no versioned objects.
+You can also use the `--force` flag to delete all objects in the bucket and the bucket itself.
+The objects versioned by the S3 service might not be deleted.

+To remove an S3 bucket, run one of the following commands:

 * If you are using MinIO, type: